unsplash-image-YRMWVcdyhmI.jpg

 Was College Worth It?
 A Personal Reflection

 That said, I don’t regret choosing the University of Oregon.
-It was my dream school, and it gave me an enjoyable college experience.
-The campus was beautiful, my mental health stayed strong, and I made good use of resources like the rec center.
-Most importantly, I made friendships that continue to mean a lot to me today.
+It was my dream school and delivered an experience I genuinely enjoyed.
+The campus was beautiful, my mental health stayed strong thanks to the temperate weather and arboretum-like environment, and I made full use of the rec center, museums, and Division I perks.
+Most importantly, being far from home immersed me in new cultures and perspectives and pushed me to form friendships that still mean a lot today.